peterkhe1999/CheatSheet/OSCP/README.md

 ```

 List cron jobs running

 ```bash
 ls -lah /etc/cron*
 crontab -l
 sudo crontab -l
 ```

-List applications installed by dpkg on our Debian system
+List applications installed by dpkg

 ```bash
 dpkg -l
 ```

 Search for every directory **writable** by the current user

 ```bash
 find / -writable -type d 2>/dev/null
 ```

 Lists all drives that will be mounted at boot time

 ```bash
 cat /etc/fstab
 ```

 Gather information about mounted drives

 ```bash
 mount
 ```

 View all available disks

 ```bash
 lsblk
 ```

 Gather a list of drivers and kernel modules that are loaded on the target

 ```bash
 lsmod
 ```

-Gind out more about the specific module
+Find out more about the specific module

 ```bash
 /sbin/modinfo libata
 ```

 Search for **SUID**-marked binaries

 ```bash
 find / -perm -u=s -type f 2>/dev/null
 ```

 `unix-privesc-check` supports "standard" and "detailed" mode

 ```bash
 ./unix-privesc-check standard > output.txt
 ```

 ## Exposed Confidential Information

 The `.bashrc` bash script is executed when a new terminal window is opened from an existing login session or when a new shell instance is started from an existing login session.
 From inside this script, additional **environment variables** can be specified to be automatically set whenever a new user's shell is spawned.
 Sometimes system administrators store **credentials** inside environment variables as a way to interact with custom scripts that require authentication.

 ```bash